 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Behaviour consultations are provided to clients as a way to help owners deal with the behaviour problems in their pets.

-It is recommended that a complete physical exam +/- bloodwork be done before the consultation to rule out any underlying medical problem(s).
-A copy of the medical file is appreciated.
+It is recommended that a complete physical exam and bloodwork (CBC, chemistry screen and T4) be done before the consultation to rule out any underlying medical problem(s).
+In the case where cats are inappropriately eliminating, these patients will also require FeLV/FIV testing and urinalysis.
+A copy of the medical file is required prior to the consultation.
 If it is possible to safely obtain video of the behaviour, it can significantly help with the diagnosis and treatment.

 These appointments are made by the owners, not the referring veterinarian.